zwcloud/ImGui-Doc/articles/Design/Built-in-Rendering-API-Details.md

 # General

-1. Redraw every meshes every frame. __No dirty region__ that marks rectanges needs to be repaint like legacy CPU-based rendering system.
+1. Redraw every meshes every frame. __No dirty region__ that marks rectangles needs to be repaint like legacy CPU-based rendering system.
 If any control is *hot*, then repaint it every frame.
 2. Optimization:
 	* Clip the meshes against the scroll rectangle, the window and the form.
 	* Update only hot and active control's primitive: no dirty flag.